astroandes/SatelliteShapeLG/paper/referee.md

 >assumptions.

-We checked explicitly that the correlation between the halos can be discarded.
+We checked explicitly that the correlation between the halos can be discarded, i.e. we ran everything using a six dimensional gaussian distribution instead of two 3d gaussian distribution.
+We don't find any clear trend of the asphericity with the mass or companion distance.
+This is probably due to the small number of pairs we have.
 We mention that in the text.

 * section 4.5, second last paragraph:
 > median halo masses are stated for the simulated analogues.
 Can the